KevinTapol/ReactSPA/README.md

 2:47:21
 toastify is a pop up alert status that has a position absolute in the top right corner
 - npm i react-toastify

+*Sidenote to check for loader backend fail, do not run the server npm run server but do run the frontend npm run dev.
+This way you can check for loading animations for fail api responses etc.*